 4. Go To Counseling, Even If Your Partner Doesn’t Go

 Even alone, counseling can be eye-opening.
 You may discover reasons for the rift in your marriage that you never thought about.
 Additionally, learning how to cope with trauma, even ones older than the affair, can benefit you in the future.

-Preserving the bonds of your marriage can be challenging after a betrayal like infidelity, but it’s not impossible.
-Couples Academy can show you the tools to cope with a long term affair, as well as ways to strengthen your marriage.
-Affairs end marriages, but sometimes those same marriages rise like a phoenix afterwards—stronger than ever before.
+Preserving the bonds of your marriage can be challenging after a betrayal like an infidelity, but it’s not impossible.
+Couples Academy can show you the tools to cope with a long-term affair, as well as ways to strengthen your marriage.
+Affairs end marriages, but sometimes those same marriages rise like a phoenix afterward—stronger than ever before.
 Contact us today to learn more.